rowanmanning/eslint-config/README.md

 npm install --save-dev @rowanmanning/eslint-config
 ```

-Add one following to your `.eslintrc` file.
+Add one of the following to your `.eslintrc` file.

 For modern JavaScript syntax which uses `async`/`await` (Node.js 8+):